sabawoonpopal/GDP-and-Happiness-Correlation/README.md

 # Statistical Research Paper: GDP and Happiness Index Correlation

 ## Overview
-A statistical research article is available in this repository that investigates the relationship between a country's GDP (Gross Domestic Product) and its Happiness Index score.
+A statistical research article is available in this repository that investigates the relationship between a country's GDP (Gross Domestic Product) and its citizens overall happiness and welfare.
 To get insights into the relationship between economic prosperity and overall well-being, the study use data analysis and visualization techniques in R.

 ## Data Source
 The dataset used in this research is sourced from Kaggle and is available at the following link: